Updated October 2017

-TCP Window Scaling (RFC 1323): Enabling this setting allows the TCP window size to surpass 16 bits by using a scaling factor.
-The setting potentially allows data transfers to utilize more of the available bandwidth.
+This setting allows the TCP window size to surpass 16 bits by using a scaling factor.
+The setting potentially allows data transfers to use more of the available bandwidth.
 Both the sender and receiver must support TCP window scaling for this to work.

 This setting allows accurate measurement of the round trip time to aid in smoother TCP performance.